digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

         redemptionClaim <- createRedemptionClaim currency maturityDate
         pure $ mconcat [couponClaims, redemptionClaim]

+First, we create a coupon schedule, which depends on the coupon dates and a holiday calendar.
+This is then used to create the actual coupon claims.
+The redemption claim is also created.
+Finally, the the coupon claims and the redemption claim define the economic terms of the instrument.

 How to define the redemption claim
 ==================================

 In the above example, we see that the redemption claim depends on the currency and the maturity date.

-We will now create a Contingent Claims representation of the actual redemption claim:
+We will now create a ``Contingent Claims`` representation of the actual redemption claim:

 .. code:: daml